satpalsr/sdk/docs/server.gameserverevent.md

 ## GameServerEvent enum

 Event types a GameServer instance can emit.
+See [GameServerEventPayloads](./server.gameservereventpayloads.md) for the payloads.

 **Signature:**